fpco/applied-haskell/data-structures.md

 *You mean Haskell has things besides lists???*

-We're starting today with a focus on data structures, since getting your data right is step 1 to great Haskell code.
+It's important to focus on data structures, since getting your data right is step 1 to great Haskell code.

 ## Generic data structures